 Fly fishing is a wonderful and satisfying activity, but some quality instruction can go a long way in helping you get started.
 Our workshops are designed with the beginner in mind so don't worry if you don't have any experience.

-Note: If you are interested in scheduling a fly fishing related workshop for a group at a time not on the schedule, please contact WKU Lifelong Learning
+Note: If you are interested in scheduling a fly fishing related workshop (such as those listed below) please contact WKU Lifelong Learning

 - What's different about fly fishing?

 - It's not just for trout – find out which fish you can catch

 - Fly fishing in Kentucky... really?
 Where?

 - Are you smarter than a fish?
 Tie your own flies.

 - You can cast a fly rod...
 I know you can.